01 of 09

 Externalizing the Lipoma from the Underlying Tissue

 Once the lipoma has been bluntly dissected under and around the mass, it is freed from the base connection.
 Lipomas do not usually bleed very much.
-The blood in this photo is mainly seepage from the surrounding tissues.Continue to 6 of 9 below.
+The blood in this photo is mainly seepage from the surrounding tissues and the skin.Continue to 6 of 9 below.

 06 of 09